 Alternatively, when study participants were given a “psychedelic” (which in actuality was a placebo) along with an appropriately designed set and setting, many of them reported that they tripped.
 This shows the importance of set and setting in facilitating the psychedelic trip.

 Considerations for set include an examination of your current state of mind as well as identifying stressors that may impact your experience.
 For example, you may be going through a difficult life circumstance where your mind is in survival mode, and therefore rejects the release of control often associated with psychedelic use.

-The same may occur if you don’t have a thoughtful setting.
+The same may occur if you don’t have an intentional setting.
 The preparation of setting most notably revolves around feeling safe and comfortable in one’s physical environment.
-It can also involve preparation like fasting for at least three to four hours [LINK] prior to a trip.
-If you’re interested in learning more, check out our guide for How to Prepare for A Psychedelic Journey [LINK].
+It can also involve preparation like fasting for at least three to four hours prior to a trip.
+If you’re interested in learning more, check out our guide for how to prepare for a psychedelic journey.

 While the physical environment could be considered the setting of the equation, the ego also plays a major role in your mental state, or set.
 In psychoanalysis, the ego may be defined as the bridge between the conscious and unconscious mind and the mechanism behind reality testing.
 It is also responsible for your sense of personal identity, whether limiting or not.

 Think of your ego as the culmination of your thoughts, beliefs, and feelings about yourself and your life.
 The ego is all about stability and familiarity to increase your chances of survival, but in this modern world, an overactive or rigid ego may have some drawbacks.

 Though dependent on your intention, the mere curiosity of wanting to try a psychedelic substance threatens the ego because it means something may potentially change.
 Since psychedelics challenge our perception of reality and who we are on a deeply spiritual level, the ego may cause resistance to the psychedelic trip.